Kris248/OpenAI_ChatGPT_Clone/README.md

 # OpenAI_ChatGPT_Clone
-I've created a clone of Chat-GPT using OpenAI API, React JS and Tailwind CSS.
+I've created a clone of Chat-GPT using OpenAI API, Nodejs, React JS and Tailwind CSS.